|

 - Lack of civic sense : Parmentier had a field of potatoes guarded

-immediately came and stole them.
+immediately came and stole the potatoes.

-That is the way to deal with the French ! |
+That is the way to deal with the French !

 |